zotonic/zotonic/doc/ref/notifications/notification/meta-acl_context_authenticated.rst

 acl_context_authenticated
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Set the context to a typical authenticated uses.
+Set the context to a typical authenticated user.
 Used by m_acl.erl

 Type: